1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970-S Small Date PR RD FS-1402 Penny Value

-Red-brown and brown specimens require higher expertise to grade, as oxidation can mask the key date compression features that define the varieties, thereby creating additional collecting obstacles that limit market participation.
+Red-Brown and Brown specimens require higher expertise to grade, as oxidation can mask the key date compression features that define the variety, thereby creating additional collecting obstacles that limit broader market participation.

 1970-S Small Date (PR RD) Penny FS-1402 Price/Grade Chart